bjornaa/ladim1/doc/source/configuration_module.rst

 LADIM's configuration system uses the :mod:`pyyaml` package to read the configuration file.
-This allows comments, nested keywords, and flexibility in the sequence of keywords, missing or extra keyweord,
+This allows comments, nested keywords, and flexibility in the sequence of keywords, missing or extra keyword,

 The Configuration class has no public methods, so it is basically a dictionary.
 It supports both dictionary and attribute type access,